bchainhub/foxar/pilot/README.md

 Perhaps to test how custom errors work, or how to write inline assembly?

-Chisel is a fully-functional Solidity REPL, allowing you to write, execute, and debug Solidity directly in the command line.
+Pilot is a fully-functional Solidity REPL, allowing you to write, execute, and debug Solidity directly in the command line.

-Once you finish testing, Chisel even lets you export your code to a new solidity file!
+Once you finish testing, Pilot even lets you export your code to a new solidity file!

-In this sense, Chisel even serves as a Orbitalis script generator.
+In this sense, Pilot even serves as a Orbitalis script generator.

 ## Feature Completion